OpenHFT/Chronicle-Queue/docs/FAQ.md

 ## Does Chronicle support replication?

-Yes, you can wrap the source (single master) with InProcessChronicleSource and the copies with InProcessChronicleSink.
+Yes, you can wrap the source (single master) with ChronicleSource and the copies with IChronicleSink.
 This supports TCP replication and means a copy is stored on each client.
 When file rolling is supported, this will make it easier to delete old files.

 ## Does Chronicle support UDP replication?